neverix/nthsubbot/README.md

 ## Using

-Clone this repo, install praw using pip and configure it.
+Clone this repo, install praw and pandas using pip and configure it.
 Then you can simply run `main.py`.

 ## Credits
 The database is based on [u/alittlefluffycat](https://reddit.com/u/alittlefluffycat)'s